zannloo/tp/docs/DeveloperGuide.md

 4. The fields to be edited is then stored in an `EditGroupDescriptor` instance.
 (For student it would be stored in an `EditStudentDescriptor`)
 5. If the id is being edited, `ModelManager::hasGroupWithId` is called to ensure it does not result in a duplicate.
-6. The `RootChildOperation::editChild` then makes a copy of the existing group while updating the values found in the `EditGroupDescriptor`.
+6. The `ChildOperation<Group>::editChild` then makes a copy of the existing group while updating the values found in the `EditGroupDescriptor`.

    <puml src="diagrams/EditIntermediateState.puml" width="600" />